admataz/buildingblocks/README.md

 - [ ] add resources and links
 - [ ] think about how/where to keep a log of the thinking and progress without making this readme too long and labourious

+## Update - 2014-12-18
+I haven't looked at this in 6 months, picking it up again, cleaning up and commenting

 still very much in pieces